brainwt/Building-Energy-Signature-aka-CPM/README.md

   + 엑셀시트 app4 MATLAB cpm parameters : BE-sig 모델 설명
   + 엑셀시트 별도 체크 사항              : 그냥 주저리주저리
 ```

+# Copyright
+BE-sig : Building Energy signature Toolkit Copyright (c) 2023
+KICT (subject to receipt of any required approvals from the MOLIT) All rights reserved.

+If you have questions about your rights to use or distribute this software, please contact KICT at ***@kict.re.kr (미확정).

+NOTICE.
+This source code was developed under funding from the MOLIT South Korean Government consequently retains certain rights.
+As such, the South Korean Government has been granted for itself and others acting on its behalf a paid-up, nonexclusive, irrevocable, worldwide license in the code to reproduce, distribute copies to the public, prepare derivative works, and perform publicly and display publicly, and to permit other to do so.

 끝.